Ledzy/I2B2-Entity-Relation-Extraction/README.md

 The job is to get the tag with the given medical context and the information of test & problem.

 Currently, a simple LSTM approach is applied with only test input.
 The accuracy is around 65%.
 More refinement of the network would be done later.

+------2019.3.19 update-------
+The test and problem information have been added to the model.
+The accuracy has been further elevated by 30 percent!